 The core of an apple refers to the central portion of the fruit which contains the seeds.
 It usually has the stalk at one end.
 The core is tougher than the rest of the fruit; therefore, it usually remains uneaten and is often discarded.

 Some people would argue that this is a waste as the core doesn’t taste all that different from the rest of the apple.
-The core itself is generally not a problem for most dogs, but the main issue lies within the seeds.
+The core itself is generally not a problem for most dogs.
+But similar to pears and other fruit, the main issue lies within the seeds.

 Should I Feed My Dog Apple Cores?